Brisbane Bears: Walls era

-As part of the club's proposed move to the Gabba, Pelerman agreed to release the Bears from private ownership and revert to a traditional club structure in which the club's members were able to elect the board.
+As part of the club's proposed move to the Brisbane Cricket Ground (Gabba), Pelerman agreed to release the Bears from private ownership and revert to a traditional club structure in which the club's members were able to elect the board.

-Move to the Gabba, Rebranding and New Membership Structure
+Move to the Gabba, rebranding and new membership structure

 In 1992, the club changed its guernsey to a predominantly maroon strip with a gold V and white trim.
-More significantly, The Bears experimented with playing matches at the Gabba in Brisbane in 1991, before moving all home matches to the venue ahead of the 1993 season.
-After the club moved permanently to Brisbane Cricket Ground also known as the Gabba in 1993; with the club now playing in its home city, membership and attendances instantly tripled.
+More significantly, the Bears experimented with playing matches at the Brisbane Cricket Ground (Gabba) in Brisbane in 1991, before permanently moving all home matches to the venue ahead of the 1993 season.
+With the club now playing in its home city, membership and attendances instantly tripled.
 The dog racing track around the ground was removed, the surface was upgraded and the stands gradually replaced over the next few years with a view to converting the tired old ground to a state-of-the-art sporting facility.

 In 1994, the Bears changed the club logo and the club song, and also began to show signs of a competitive side and were contenders for a finals berth before falling away in the last five games of the season.
 Then, in 1995, the club reached the finals after an extraordinary late-season recovery.
 After Round 15, the Bears were third-last on the ladder with four wins, and Robert Walls had announced his resignation as coach halfway through the season, but committed himself to seeing out the year.
-In Round 16, the Bears trailed Hawthorn by 45 points at three-quarter time, but mounted an astounding final-quarter comeback to win the match by 7 points; it was the largest final quarter comeback in league history.
+In round 16, the Bears trailed Hawthorn by 45 points at three-quarter time, but mounted an astounding final-quarter comeback to win the match by 7 points; at the time it was the largest final quarter comeback in league history.
 Brisbane then won five of its six remaining matches in the home-and-away season, including against Richmond and Essendon who were both in the top four, to just reach the finals for the first time, albeit with a win–loss record of only 10–12.
 The team was eliminated, but not disgraced, after losing its first ever final to eventual premiers Carlton by 13 points.